HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-The last thing to configure, is the DOM using **jsdom** we create the following file that is already declared in **mocha-webpack.opts**:
+The last thing to configure, is the DOM using **jsdom**.

+We create the following file that is already declared in **mocha-webpack.opts**:

  > **mocha-node-test-shim.js :**